 At Ohio University, we believe that every Bobcat deserves to feel supported.
 For more than 35 years, the LINKS program has helped students of color transition to university life and succeed at OHIO.

-LINKS helps first-year students navigate the college experience by focusing on student success and retention, while promoting the educational benefits of diversity and inclusion at Ohio University.
-The LINKS program is highly successful, boasting a 91% fall to spring retention rate with an average 3.2GPA, and a 79% retention rate from year 1 to year 2 of enrollment.
+LINKS is a first-year support program, committed to attracting and retaining all students of color (Black/African American, Hispanic/Latino, Asian American, Native American/Indigenous, American Indian, or Alaska Native, Native Hawaiian or other Pacific Islander).
+The LINKS program is highly successful, boasting a 91% fall to spring retention rate with an average 3.2 GPA, and a 79% retention rate from year 1 to year 2 of enrollment.

 Academic Year Enrichment

 LINKS students will have access to academic monitoring and tracking, academic and professional development workshops, leadership and workforce development, community service, and monthly enrichment sessions.
 Some session topics include time management, study skills, goal planning, career and leadership development, study abroad, multiculturalism, diversity, and more.